j-p-courneya/relayMDWebsite_Planning/website-outline.md

 links to social media, maybe newsletter signup with reCAPTCHA

-# News and Calendar

-## News feed

-The content for this feed will be synchronized with

-## Calendar

-Google calendar feed like Zion?

-# Neighborhood

-## History of Relay and St. Denis
+# History of Relay and St. Denis

 Maybe open up with this narrative from the historian Ray Chism.
 [History of Relay](http://relaymaryland.com/Welcome_files/HistoryofRelay.pdf)